tbidne/pacer/documentation/faq.md

 #### Aliases

-Many operators have aliases i.e. multiple ways to write them:
+The full list of operators and their aliases is:

 - Equality:
   - `=`